uhop/node-re2/README.md

 ## Backreferences

-Unlike `RegExp`, `RE2` doesn't support backreferences, which are numbered references to previously `RE2` will throw a SyntaxError if you try to declare a regular expression using these features.
-If you are evaluating an externally-provided regular expression, wrap your RE2 declarations in a try-catch block.

-### Backreferences

-`RE2` doesn't support backreferences, which are numbered references to previously matched groups, like so: `\1`, `\2`, and so on.
+Unlike `RegExp`, `RE2` doesn't support backreferences, which are numbered references to previously matched groups, like so: `\1`, `\2`, and so on.
 Example of backrefrences:

 ```js